-Kate is a shareholder and her practice consists of general civil litigation with an emphasis on commercial and employment litigation.
+Kate’s practice consists of general civil litigation with an emphasis on commercial and employment litigation.
 She regularly represents and advises employers in a broad range of employment issues including gender, race, age, national origin and citizenship discrimination under state and federal laws as well as unemployment compensation, family and medical leave, overtime regulations and Americans with Disabilities Act (ADA) issues.
 In addition to the foregoing litigation-oriented work, Kate also serves clients in traditional areas of labor and employment law including the negotiation of collective bargaining agreements and the provision of general advice on matters of hiring, conditions of employment and employment termination, including negotiating reductions in force.